 - · Cholesterol and lipid screening for adults age 40-75 - · Screening for type 2 diabetes in adults age 35-70 who are overweight or obese or who have high blood pressure.
-A certain strength of Metformin may be covered with no copayment for eligible members. - Colorectal cancer screening, including fecal occult blood test, fecal DNA test, sigmoidoscopy and colonoscopy for adults age 45-75 (This includes pre-procedure consultation and any resulting pathology exam or polyp biopsy for the colonoscopy.)
-Certain bowel preparation products used for colorectal cancer screening are covered with no copayment for eligible members. - Screening for depression - · Screening for gonorrhea, chlamydia, syphilis and HIV - Counseling for sexually transmitted infections (STIs) - Screening and counseling for alcohol misuse, tobacco use, obesity, diet and nutrition in a primary care setting - · Screening for abdominal aortic aneurysm in men age 65-75 who have ever smoked - Bone density test to screen for osteoporosis for women age 65 and older or women at risk - · Breast cancer screening mammography every one to two years for women, beginning at age 40 - Counseling and evaluation for genetic testing of women for BRCA breast cancer gene - · Counseling women at high risk of breast cancer for chemoprevention
+A certain strength of Metformin may be covered with no copayment for eligible members. - Colorectal cancer screening, including fecal occult blood test, fecal DNA test, sigmoidoscopy and colonoscopy for adults age 45-75.
+(This includes pre-procedure consultation and any resulting pathology exam or polyp biopsy for the colonoscopy.)
+Certain bowel preparation products used for colorectal cancer screening are covered with no copayment for eligible members. - · Screening for depression and anxiety - · Screening for gonorrhea, chlamydia, syphilis and HIV - Counseling for sexually transmitted infections (STIs) - Screening and counseling for alcohol misuse, tobacco use, obesity, diet and nutrition in a primary care setting - · Screening for abdominal aortic aneurysm in men age 65-75 who have ever smoked - Bone density test to screen for osteoporosis for women age 65 and older or women at risk - · Breast cancer screening mammography every one to two years for women, beginning at age 40 - Counseling and evaluation for genetic testing of women for BRCA breast cancer gene - Counseling women at high risk of breast cancer for chemoprevention

-- · Annual lung cancer screening for adults age 50-80 based on risk and smoking history - · Counseling interventions on diet and exercise for patients with risk factors for cardiovascular disease and pre-diabetes in a primary care setting - Screening women for cervical cancer up to age 65, including Pap test - Prenatal care and screenings including, but not limited to, bacteriuria, hepatitis B, Rh incompatibility, syphilis, gonorrhea, chlamydia - · Perinatal depression screening for pregnant and postpartum patients - Screening for gestational diabetes for women after 24 weeks of gestation - · Human papillomavirus DNA testing every three years for women age 30 and older - Screening and counseling for interpersonal and domestic violence - For women, all U.S. Food and Drug Administration-approved contraceptive methods and sterilization procedures and patient education and counseling3 - · Breastfeeding support, supplies and counseling, including cost for purchase of breastfeeding equipment in conjunction with each birth - Skin cancer counseling for young adults up to age 25 - Screening for hepatitis C virus (HCV) infection for at-risk individuals or one-time screening for adults ages 18-79 - · Screening for tuberculosis and hepatitis B virus infection for at-risk individuals
+- · Annual lung cancer screening for adults age 50-80 based on risk and smoking history - · Counseling interventions on diet and exercise for patients with risk factors for cardiovascular disease and prediabetes in a primary care setting - Screening women for cervical cancer up to age 65, including Pap test - · Prenatal care and screenings including, but not limited to, bacteriuria, hepatitis B, Rh incompatibility, syphilis, gonorrhea, chlamydia, depression and anxiety - Postnatal depression and anxiety screening for pregnant and postpartum patients - Screening for gestational diabetes for women after 24 weeks of gestation - Human papillomavirus DNA testing every three years for women age 30 and older - · Screening and counseling for interpersonal and domestic violence - · For women, all U.S. Food and Drug Administration-approved contraceptive methods and sterilization procedures and patient education and counseling2 - Breastfeeding support, supplies and counseling, including cost for purchase of breastfeeding equipment in conjunction with each birth - Skin cancer counseling for young adults up to age 25 - Screening for hepatitis C virus (HCV) infection for at-risk individuals or one-time screening for adults age 18-79 - · Screening for tuberculosis and hepatitis B virus infection for at-risk individuals

-Vaccines • Medications
+Vaccines • Medications1

-· Can be administered in a physician's office or at a participating pharmacy:
+• Can be administered in a physician's office or at a participating pharmacy:

-COVID-194; Hepatitis A; Hepatitis B; Herpes zoster (shingles)5; Human papillomavirus (HPV); Influenza (flu); Measles, mumps, rubella; Meningococcal (meningitis); Pneumococcal (pneumonia); Tetanus, diphtheria, pertussis; Varicella (chickenpox).
+COVID-19; Hepatitis A; Hepatitis B; Herpes zoster (shingles)3; Human papillomavirus (HPV); Influenza (flu); Measles, mumps, rubella; Meningococcal (meningitis); Mpox; Pneumococcal (pneumonia); Respiratory syncytial virus (RSV); Tetanus, diphtheria, pertussis; Varicella (chickenpox).

-- · Certain prescription and over-the-counter medications that are recommended for preventive services without cost sharing and have in effect a rating of "A" or "B" in the current recommendations of the U.S. Preventive Services Task Force (USPSTF).
-Note: When available over-thecounter, USPSTF "A" and "B" rated medications require a prescription order to process without cost sharing. - Initial exams to prescribe HIV pre-exposure prophylaxis (PrEP) including HIV testing, kidney function testing, serologic testing for hepatitis B and C virus, testing for other STIs and pregnancy testing.
-In addition, follow-up exams and monitoring, including HIV testing every three months are covered.6 - Covered preventive immunizations obtained at a CVS Caremark National Vaccine Network Pharmacy will be paid in full and will not require a copayment, subject to age limitations and CDC guidelines.
+- · Certain prescription and overthe-counter medications that are recommended for preventive services without cost sharing and have in effect a rating of "A" or "B" in the current recommendations of the U.S. Preventive Services Task Force (USPSTF).
+Note: When available over-the-counter, USPSTF "A" and "B" rated medications require a prescription order to process without cost sharing. - Initial exams to prescribe HIV pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP) including HIV testing, kidney function testing, serologic testing for hepatitis B and C virus, testing for other STIs and pregnancy testing.
+In addition, follow-up exams and monitoring, including HIV testing every three months are covered.4 - Covered preventive immunizations obtained at a CVS Caremark National Vaccine Network Pharmacy will be paid in full and will not require a copayment, subject to age limitations and CDC guidelines.